 I had a scan or test before lockdown, do I need to have them redone?

 Because time has passed, it’s possible that you will need to have a scan or test carried out again.
 Your consultant will review the stage of your care with us and we will let you know if you need to have anything redone.

 Can I book a private appointment now?

 Yes, we are pleased to welcome you as a private patient to KIMS Hospital.
-However, due to recently reopening our services, we are experiencing an unprecedented volume of new enquiries.
+However, we are experiencing an unprecedented volume of new enquiries.

 We are also managing a waiting list of previously postponed appointments.
 Please bear with us as there might be a longer than usual wait time to get an appointment.

 Can I have a virtual consultation?